liqili/documentation/content/applications/productivity/calendar.rst

 Plan an event
 -------------

-To put an event on the calendar, click into the target date.
-Under **New Event** in the new window, add the event title.
+To put an event on the calendar, open the :menuselection:`Calendar app`, and click into the target date.
+On the :guilabel:`New Event` pop-up window that appears, start by adding the event title.

 .. image:: calendar/calendar-schedule-event.png
    :align: center
    :alt: Schedule an event window on Calendar app.

-The target date auto-populates in the :guilabel:`Start` section.
-This can be changed by clicking into the date section and selecting a date from the calendar.
-For multi-day events, select the end date, then click the :guilabel:`Apply` button.
+The target date auto-populates in the :guilabel:`Start` field.
+This can be changed by clicking into the date section, and selecting a date from the calendar.
+For multi-day events, select the end date in the second field, then click :guilabel:`Apply`.

+Tick the :guilabel:`All Day` checkbox if there is no specific start or end times.

-The :guilabel:`All Day` checkbox is ticked by default.
-For events with specific start and stop times , untick the box to enable time selection, which will automatically populate in the :guilabel:`Start` section.
+For events with specific start and stop times, untick that checkbox to enable time selection, which automatically populates in the
+:guilabel:`Start` section.

-The signed-in user will auto-populate as the first attendee.
-Additional attendees can be added from existing contacts or created from the event page.
+The signed-in user auto-populates as the first attendee.
+Additional attendees can be added or created from here, as well.

-For virtual meetings, copy and paste the URL into the space provided or select :guilabel:`+Odoo meeting` to create a link.
+For virtual meetings, copy and paste the URL into the space provided in the :guilabel:`Videocall URL` field.
+Or, click :guilabel:`+ Odoo meeting` to create a link.

 Once the event is created, users can click into the virtual meeting directly from the calendar event.

-Click :guilabel:`More Options` to navigate to the meeting page, which has additional configurations for the event:
+Click :guilabel:`More Options` to navigate to the meeting page, which provides additional configurations for the event:

-- :guilabel:`Tags`: Add tags like *Customer Meeting* or *Internal Meeting*.
-These can be searched and filtered in the Calendar app when organizing multiple events.
+- :guilabel:`Tags`: Add tags to the event, like `Customer Meeting` or `Internal Meeting`.
+These can be searched and filtered in the **Calendar** app when organizing multiple events.
 - :guilabel:`Appointment`: Link existing or new appointments that can be configured in :guilabel:`Share Availabilities`.
 - :guilabel:`Privacy`: Toggle between visibility options to control who can view the event.
 - :guilabel:`Organizer`: This is defaulted to the current Odoo user.
-Select a new Organizer from existing contacts or create and edit a new contact.
+Select a new one from existing contacts or create and edit a new contact.
-- :guilabel:`Reminders`: Select notification options to sent to attendees.
-Choose a default notification or configure new reminders.
+- :guilabel:`Reminders`: Select notification options to send to attendees.
+Choose a default notification, or configure new reminders.

 Coordinate with teams
 ---------------------

-When scheduling an event for multiple users, tick the checkbox next to :guilabel:`Attendees` to view team members' availability.
-Tick the checkbox next to users to show or hide individual calendars.
+When scheduling an event for multiple users, on the **Calendar** app dashboard (the :guilabel:`Meetings` page), tick the checkbox next to :guilabel:`Attendees` to view team members' availability.
+Tick (or untick) the checkbox next to listed users to show (or hide) individual calendars.

 .. image:: calendar/calendar-attendees.png
    :align: center